 It is clearly seen in Fig.1 (a) and (b) that as the measurement temperature is lowered, the rollover effect is found to occur gradually toward lower bias voltages.
-The results of analytic simulations reported by Demtsu and Sites (2006) have also indicated the presence of this behaviour linking with the increase in the back-barrier height at CdTe/Au interface.
-However, the back contact barrier height values were found to decrease gradually to about zero with the decrease of temperature below 4below 220Kit is implied by.
-This clearly suggests that, the proposed model of Simmons could need to be modified comprising the substantial effects of interfacial defect states (Sze; 1981) particularly below than 220 K. In particular, the model proposed by Bardeen (Sze; 1981) can be used to explain the relative contributions of localized states at back contact interface for devices under consideration below 220 K. According to this model, the Fermi level is pinned due to the energy states at the interfacial layer of a Schottky diode and thus height of the barrier decreases linearly with the applied electric field to the interface.
+The results of analytic simulations reported by Demtsu and Sites [6] have also indicated the presence of this behaviour linking with the increase in the back-barrier height at CdTe/Au interface.
+However, the back contact barrier height values were found to decrease gradually to about zero with the decrease of temperature below 240 K, as it is implied by Fig.2. (a).
+This clearly suggests that, the proposed model of Simmons could need to be modified comprising the increasing substantial effects of interfacial defect states [12] particularly below than 240 K. The model proposed by Bardeen [12] can be used to explain the perceived relative contributions of localized states at back contact interface for devices under consideration.
+According to this model, the Fermi level is pinned due to the energy states at the interfacial layer of a Schottky diode and thus height of the barrier decreases linearly with the applied electric field to the interface.
 Therefore the reverse bias current given by Eq.
-(3) at CdTe/Au interface can be rewritten as (Rakhshani et al, 1998),
+(3) at CdTe/Au interface can be rewritten as [13],

 (8)